Contact Us

 • Volcanic and seismic activity.

-• Coastal Erosion, exposing previously buried shore ends to the highly dynamic environment at the coastline
+• Coastal Erosion, exposing previously buried shore ends to the highly dynamic environment at the coastline.

 • Climate change, which can make other natural hazards more common and more severe.